Network Speed Tester

 What network port is used for the measuring?

 Network Speed Tester uses a TCP connection over port 4138 to measure the performance.
-If you measure via firewall/NAT, make sure this port is passed through.
+If you measure via firewall/NAT, make sure this port gets passed through.

 The server doesn’t show up even though it is running

 Servers are found via Apple’s Bonjour technique.
-This usually only works on local networks, not when there is a router in between.
-In these cases, note the address of the server (found in status on the bottom of the window) and add this address manually on the client you are testing from.
+This only works on local networks, not when there is a router in between.
+In these cases, write down the address of the server (found in status on the bottom of the window) and add this address manually on the client you are testing from.

 Are there other supported platforms?